Things to do and read.

 A few reminders;

-Spellings - spellings are available to download. each weeks spellings are listed till the end of the current half term.
+Spellings - spellings will be available to download.
 Please practice these daily.
 The children will practice the spellings and spelling rules through the week.
-They will be tested on their spellings each Friday morning.
+They will be tested on their spellings each Friday using spelling frame.

 Our priority is your child's happiness and well-being.
-Parents and carers, if you have any questions or concerns throughout the year, please don't hesitate to contact me by email at email@example.com.
+Parents and carers, if you have any questions or concerns throughout the year, please do not hesitate to contact me by email at firstname.lastname@example.org.